-Sadot Karkur school is a growing school that teaches innovative entrepreneurship.
+Sadot school is a growing school that teaches innovative entrepreneurship.

-The school participated in its first Global Entrepreneurship Week with a morning school-wide assembly and entrepreneurship classes.
+The school participated in its first GEW with a morning school-wide assembly and entrepreneurship classes.
 They connected Ben Gurion Memorial Day with the theme of entrepreneurial vision, with guest entrepreneurs, lectures from parents, workshops and games from the entrepreneurial world, and a school-wide creativity-themed activity.

 One way to mark Global Entrepreneurship Week is with lectures by entrepreneurs who visit schools and share their entrepreneurial experience with young students.

-This is an opportunity to thank the many entrepreneurs who volunteered to visit schools and share their experience with students in lectures about their fields during Global Entrepreneurship Week.
+This is an opportunity to thank the many entrepreneurs who volunteered to come to schools and share their experience with the students.

 The SpaceIL spaceship project

-This is the third year that volunteers from the spaceship project are cooperating with the Entrepreneurship for Kids Program leading up to Global Entrepreneurship Week.
-They are coming to schools and participating in the program to speak about the spaceship project, and to hook the students on the dream of landing on the moon and the will to support space travel research.
+This is the third year that volunteers from the Israeli spaceship project are cooperating with the Entrepreneurship for Kids Program.
+They are reaching schools that are implementing the program to tell about the spacecraft project, to engage students in the dream of the moon landing and the desire to specialize in science and space research.

-This year, volunteers from the project for the first Israeli spaceship that will land on the moon came to the following schools: Alumot in Tel Aviv, HaManhil in Ramat Gan, Mordei HaGeta'ot in Ramat Gan and Be'eri in Netanya.
+This year, the volunteers came to the following schools: Alumot in Tel Aviv, HaManhil in Ramat Gan, Mordei HaGeta'ot in Ramat Gan and Be'eri in Netanya.